-The Plum Borough School District website (www.pbsd.k12.pa.us), Plum Connect, as well as stations KDKA and WTAE are the designated outlets for all announcements relating to the closing or re-opening of schools due to an emergency or severe weather situation.
+The Plum Borough School District website (www.pbsd.k12.pa.us), Plum Connect, as well as stations KDKA and WTAE are the designated outlets for all announcements relating to the closing or reopening of schools due to an emergency or severe weather situation.
+Do not call the school, individual school administrators, teachers or School Board members.
+Parents are encouraged to sign up for the Plum Connect notification system.
+Information on signing up for Plum Connect is located on the District Website home page on the bottom right corner.